iamnotsharath/Sharath_Portfolio/README.md

 The languages I want to learn are Python, R
-Along with this, I want to learn cloud technology and move out to be a consultant Hopefully AI consultant, Mainly working on problem solving will help
+Along with this, I want to learn cloud technology and move out to be a consultant Hopefully AI consultant, Mainly working on problem solving will help Adding more points to this will be my learnings on cloud certificaions